stoeffel/awesome-fp-js/README.md

 * [Pure JavaScript](https://vimeo.com/49384334) – Christian Johansen will show you how you can significantly up your game by leaving loops behind and embracing functions as the primary unit of abstraction.
 * [Functional programming in JavaScript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) - A series by Mattias Petter Johansson, from the youtube channel FunFunFunction, that is specifically about popularization of functional programming in JavaScript.
 * [Anjana Vakil: Learning Functional Programming with JavaScript - JSUnconf 2016](https://www.youtube.com/watch?v=e-5obm1G_FY) - A simple and understandable introduction of functional proramming in javascript.
+* [Douglas Crockford: Monads and Gonads (YUIConf Evening Keynote)](https://www.youtube.com/watch?v=dkZFtimgAcM) - JavaScript architect Douglas Crockford discusses one of the most elusive of all programming concepts: the monads.

 ### Examples and Exercises